Lance McGrew

-Lance McGrew is a former crew chief for Hendrick Motorsports and currently works in their research and development division.
+Lance McGrew (born December 15, 1967) is an American former crew chief for Hendrick Motorsports and currently works in their research and development division.

-Early years
+Early life

-Lance McGrew’s passion for racing started when he just a kid growing up in Baton Rouge, Louisiana, and attending local dirt track races with his father, Les.
+McGrew's passion for racing started when he just a kid growing up in Baton Rouge, Louisiana, and attending local dirt track races with his father, Les.
 McGrew broadened his racing knowledge at Louisiana State University where he majored in mechanical engineering.

 BACE Motorsports

 McGrew moved to North Carolina in the early 1990s and joined the BACE Motorsports NASCAR Busch Series team driven by his future Hendrick Motorsports teammate, Jack Sprague.
 McGrew started by doing basic tasks such as sweeping the floors and washing the team transporter.

 Hendrick Motorsports

 In 1999, McGrew joined Hendrick Motorsports as a crew member of the #24 Busch Series team with driver Jeff Gordon.
 In 2000, McGrew was named the Nationwide Series crew chief for the #24 Chevrolet, shared by Jeff Gordon and Ricky Hendrick during a limited schedule.
 Gordon captured the season-finale at Homestead-Miami Speedway in 2000, giving McGrew his first career win as a crew chief.

 McGrew and Ricky Hendrick developed a good relationship during the 2000 season, and the duo was paired up again – this time for a full season in the Craftsman Truck Series in 2001.
 McGrew guided Hendrick and the No. 17 team to a win at Kansas Speedway in July of that year, making Hendrick, then 21, the youngest competitor in history to win a Truck Series event at the time.
 McGrew led the team to one win, eight top-five finishes and 19 top-10s.

 In 2002, McGrew moved from the Truck Series to the Busch Series and became the crew chief for the #5 Hendrick Motorsports Chevrolet, which was to be driven by Hendrick.
 The team collected four top-five finishes and eight top-10s.

 McGrew led Brian Vickers and the #5 Hendrick Motorsports team to win the 2003 Busch Series championship.
 The title was the first-ever in the Busch Series for Hendrick Motorsports.
 The #5 team finished the season with three wins, one pole position, 13 top-five finishes and 21 top-10s.

-McGrew’s Busch Series success as crew chief continued in 2004 with Kyle Busch, who drove the #5 Chevy full-time for Hendrick Motorsports.
+McGrew's Busch Series success as crew chief continued in 2004 with Kyle Busch, who drove the #5 Chevy full-time for Hendrick Motorsports.
 The team ended the season with five wins, five poles, 16 top-five finishes and 22 top-10s en route to a second-place finish in the championship standings.
 Busch won Rookie of the Year honors.

 At the end of the 2004 season, McGrew was named crew chief of the #25 Hendrick Motorsports Chevrolet, which was driven by Vickers in the NASCAR Nextel Cup Series.
 McGrew helped lead the #25 Hendrick Motorsports team to its best season since 2001.
 The team finished 17th in the 2005 championship standings with five top-five finishes and 10 top-10s.